rJefferyXie/Pathfinding-Visualizer/README.md

 **Running**
 * You can run the program by running visualizer.py!

-## Controls <a name="controls"></a>
-Left click to place a node.
-   * Your first click will be the start node.
-(Green)
-   * Your second click will be the end node.
-(Red)
-   * After start and end are defined, your next clicks will place walls or weights.
-   * Press the "w" key along with left click to place a weighted node with cost = 9 (normal nodes cost 1).
-   * Hold left click and move mouse to place multiple nodes at once.

-Left click on any algorithm to select it, and you can toggle the speed of the algorithm by clicking on the speed button.
-  * Options available for speed: (Slow, Medium, Fast)

-Right click on a node to reset it.
-   * Hold right click and move mouse to reset multiple nodes at once.

-Press the "c" key to reset the board.

-Press the spacebar key to start the search after choosing a pathfinding algorithm.

 ## Features <a name="features"></a>
 Five Unique Pathfinding Algorithms
    * A* Search